COAL IN CHINA

 Large amounts of coal produced around Datong are moved by rail to the northeast coastal port of Qinghuangdao and then moved by ship to industrial areas in the coastal province of Fujian and Guangdong.
 The rail line carries about 200 million metric tons a year.
 Another important rail line links the city of Houma in Shanxi to the ports of Rizhao and Qingdao in Shandong province and Lianyungang in Jiangsu Province.

 Mines produce mountains of coal.
 The roads used by coal trucks are covered in black dust.
 In some places coal is delivered by trucks straight from mines to people’s homes.
 Coal prices rose to $53.29 a metric ton in May 2007 in part because of a backlog of ships waiting for coal at the coal station at Newcastle, Australia, with many of is the ships waiting to pick up coal to take to China.
 Export taxes on coking coal were raised to prevent coal needed at home to prevent power shortages from being exported.

-Coal and the Environment in China
+Coal, the Environment and Health in China

-It is estimated that the use of cheap coal cost China $248 billion, the equivalent of 7.1 percent of GDP, in 2007 through environmental damage, strains on the health care system and manipulation of commodity prices.
+Bringing coal to homes It is estimated that the use of cheap coal cost China $248 billion, the equivalent of 7.1 percent of GDP, in 2007 through environmental damage, strains on the health care system and manipulation of commodity prices.
 The figure was arrived at by the Energy Foundation and the WWF by taking into consideration things like lost income from those sickened by coal pollution.

 Coal has been tied to a number of health problems.
 In towns like Gaojiagao in Shanxi it has been linked with a high number of birth defects such neural tube defects, additional fingers and toes, cleft pallets and congenital heart disease and mental retardation.